 Bankruptcy attorneys and their clients often seem to be a pair, divided by their common language.
-We talk past each other even when the professional carefully eschews legal jargon.

 How do we misunderstand each other?
 Let me count the ways:

 - Property: I don’t have any property, lost the house to foreclosure last year.

 - Property 2: I don’t own the house, the bank does

 - Here are my debts: I’m current on everything else

 - Value: well, no, I couldn’t sell it for that today

 - Debts: not my debt, my (brother, child, parent) is the primary borrower

 - Legal rights: I didn’t include it because I haven’t filed the case